Sgt. Pepper's Lonely Hearts Club Band (film)

 Sgt.
-Pepper's Lonely Hearts Club Band is a 1978 American jukebox musical comedy film directed by Michael Schultz, written by Henry Edwards and starring an ensemble cast led by Peter Frampton and The Bee Gees.
+Pepper's Lonely Hearts Club Band is a 1978 American jukebox musical comedy film directed by Michael Schultz, written by Henry Edwards and starring an ensemble cast led by Peter Frampton and the Bee Gees.
 Depicting the loosely constructed story of a band as they wrangle with the music industry and battle evil forces bent on stealing their instruments and corrupting their hometown of Heartland, the film is presented in a form similar to that of a rock opera, with the songs providing "dialogue" to carry the story.
-George Burns has most of the spoken lines that act to clarify the plot and provide further narration but there are a few other lines throughout the movie (the robot girls waking Mr. Mustard as Strawberry leaves her house in Heartland).
+George Burns has most of the spoken lines that act to clarify the plot and provide further narration but there are a few other lines throughout the movie (such as many robots).

-The film's soundtrack, released as an accompanying double album, features new versions of songs originally written and performed by The Beatles.
+The film's soundtrack, released as an accompanying double album, features new versions of songs originally written and performed by the Beatles.
 The film draws primarily from two of the band's albums, 1967's Sgt.
-Pepper's Lonely Hearts Club Band and 1969's Abbey Road.
-The film covers all of the songs from the Sgt.
-Pepper album with the exceptions of "Within You, Without You" and "Lovely Rita", and also includes nearly all of Abbey Road.
+Pepper's Lonely Hearts Club Band and 1969's Abbey Road, with additional selections from other Beatles albums.

 The production was loosely adapted from Sgt.
 Pepper's Lonely Hearts Club Band on the Road, a 1974 off-Broadway production directed by Tom O'Horgan.
-The film was met with minor box office success but overwhelmingly negative reviews from critics.
+The film was met with minor box office success, grossing $20.4 million against a budget of $13 million, but overwhelmingly negative reviews from critics.
+However, a few renditions of some songs, particularly Earth, Wind & Fire's cover of "Got to Get You Into My Life" and Aerosmith's cover of "Come Together", were met with high praise, the former earning Earth, Wind & Fire a Grammy, and the latter being a top-25 hit single.

 Overview

 The film was produced by Robert Stigwood, founder of RSO Records, who had earlier produced Saturday Night Fever.
 RSO Records also released the soundtrack to the film Grease in 1978, which had Barry Gibb producing and Peter Frampton playing lead guitar on the title track.
 In 1976, the Bee Gees had recorded three Beatles cover songs, "Golden Slumbers / Carry That Weight", "She Came In Through the Bathroom Window" and "Sun King", for the musical documentary All This and World War II.

 The Beatles' former producer, George Martin, served as musical director, conductor, arranger and producer of the film's soundtrack album.

-Before the film's release, Robin Gibb of the Bee Gees announced: "Kids today don't know the Beatles' Sgt.
+Before the film's release, Robin Gibb of the Bee Gees announced: Kids today don't know the Beatles' Sgt.
 Pepper.
 And when those who do see our film and hear us doing it, that will be the version they relate to and remember.
 Unfortunately, the Beatles will be secondary.
 You see, there is no such thing as the Beatles.
 They don't exist as a band and never performed Sgt.
 Pepper live, in any case.
 When ours comes out, it will be, in effect, as if theirs never existed.
-When you heard the Beatles do Long Tall Sally or Roll Over Beethoven, did you care about Little Richard's or Chuck Berry's version?"
+When you heard the Beatles do 'Long Tall Sally' or 'Roll Over Beethoven,' did you care about Little Richard's or Chuck Berry's version?